AshEunoia/eunoia-english-orthorgraphy/README.md

 - Different accents will use different spellings.
 I don't feel this is a big concern.
 - Typing might seem like a concern, but since there are no capitals a large amount of keys have become available, so much so there are plenty to spare!
 - the dot about i may not be necessary in EEO.

-## Issues

-- Many spelling collisions.
-Though not exactly new to English, it would be nice if each word had only one sense.
-- English grammar is still inconsistent.
-This can be solved by using Lojban instead of English.
-- How can acronyms be represented?

 ## Vowels